pratik111hs/Bank-Loan-Analysis/README.md

-# Bank Loan Data Analysis: Unveiling Trends and Insights
+# Bank Loan Data Analysis: Unveiling Trends and Insights( SQL Project )

 This project delves into a bank loan data set to gain valuable insights into loan application trends, performance, and borrower characteristics.
 It explores various aspects, including:

 Overall Loan Activity: